-Portable appliance testing (PAT) is the term used to describe the examination of electrical appliances and equipment to ensure they are safe to use.
-Most electrical safety defects can be found by visual examination but some types of defect can only be found by testing.
+What is Portable Appliance Testing (PAT) for residential lettings?
+Portable Appliance Testing (PAT) refers to the examination of electrical appliances and equipment to ensure they are safe to use.
+An engineer can find most electrical safety defects via visual examination.
+But they will only find some types of defects through testing.
 However, it is essential to understand that visual examination is an essential part of the process because some types of electrical safety defect cannot be detected by testing alone.

 Where a landlord provides an electrical appliance as part of a tenancy, the law expects the appliance to be maintained in a safe condition that will not cause harm to the tenant.
 Failure to do so could lead to the landlord being sued for negligence.
 Portable appliance testing is always best practice for landlords but it is not a legal requirement.